Incident Response Management: Do You Have a Plan?

 Playbooks can also assist in the IR planning process because they outline the required steps that analysts must take in the event of an actual security incident, in addition to following the National Institute of Standards and Technology (NIST) IR Life Cycle.
 NIST 800-61 R2 outlines the IR Life Cycle process through the following steps: Preparation, Detection and Analysis, Containment Eradication and Recovery, and Post-Incident.
 As a brief overview:

-• Preparation requires the analysts to have the tools accessible to respond to an event.
+- Preparation requires that analysts have the tools accessible to respond to an event.

 By having an effective incident response plan and a well-trained incident response team, organizations are arming themselves with the ability to respond quickly and productively to threatening cyber events.
 Being prepared in this way gives businesses a leg-up on minimizing the impact of an incident while offering guidance to allow the organization to resume normal operations as soon as possible.